BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     01          read value command
     id          variable-length ID to read
-    size        size of data block expected
+    size        size of result data block expected - can be 0 if size is not known.

 Command response::

     01          read value command
     id          variable length ID
-    size        length of the next datablock.
-Will be 0 for if id does not identify a valid readable value. data[size]  the value
+    expectedsize        the size of the data block expected actualsize          length of the next data block.
+Will be 0 for if id does not identify a valid readable value, or the expected size was non-zero and not equal to the actual data block size. data[size]  the value

-NB: at present only a single value can be read with this command.
-So there should be no repeats.

 Write Value Command
 ^^^^^^^^^^^^^^^^^^^